Our Invitation to Come and Worship with Us

 The Bible teaches that our offerings to God should reflect our belief that all we have is his gift to us.
 It teaches us that with our offerings we worship and honor God.
 Since offerings are gifts of love for God, no one dictates what each person is to give.
 Part of our worship is the collection of an offering.
 This is a way for our members to express their love for God by returning to Him a portion of the monetary gifts He has given them.

-We do not compel visitors to put anything in the offering plate, so we encourage you to simply pass the plate to the next person when it comes to you.
+We do not compel visitors to put anything in the offering box as you enter or exit the sanctuary.
 You may wish to learn more about our ministry before bringing your offerings to God through our church.
 But you are welcome to participate whenever … and with whatever … your heart leads you to give in response to His love.

 The Worst That Can Happen